Recommended dog aggression books, tools and resources

 PetSafe Easy Walk Harness

-There are many of different dog harnesses, but we really like this one.
-It’s easy to put on and it doesn’t cause very much chafing.
-It does not take to long for your dog to get used to either.
 Unlike traditional harnesses, the chest strap rests low across the breastbone, not on the delicate tracheal area, so your dog does not choke or gag.
 Here is a YouTube video demonstrating how to put it on that was online as of the time of writing this: http://youtu.be/69rPBfh8GIA

 PetSafe Treat & Train Remote Reward Dog Trainer

-These are on the pricey side, but come highly recommended by a number of trainers and behaviorists.
+These are on the pricey side but come highly recommended by a number of trainers and behaviorists.
 Formerly, the Manners Minder is a remote control feeding tray for dogs and includes a training DVD.

-The treat & Train can be used to teach a dog to run to a remote location or reward them when they are away from you.
-This can valuable for those dogs who tend to bark at people coming through the door.
+The Treat & Train can be used to teach a dog to run to a remote location or reward them when they are away from you.
+This can be valuable for those dogs who tend to bark at people coming through the door.
 One creative trainer used the manners minder to help people her dog not to bark in her apartment building even when she wasn’t there!
 You can read about it here: A Creative Way to Improve Dog Barking.
 Genius!

 Dog Training Food Tube

-Feeding tubes are similar to a toothpaste tube, except you can fill it with your own choice of food for your dog such as spreadable cheese, ground meat and gravy, etc. When you need to reward the dog, simply let the dog lick the end.
+Feeding tubes are similar to a toothpaste tube, except you can fill it with your own choice of food for your dog such as spreadable cheese, ground meat, gravy, etc. When you need to reward the dog, simply let the dog lick the end.
 We’ve used these for dogs that snatch treats and tend to bite fingers accidentally (especially those excitable dogs).
 It also is good for those of you who work with your dogs in colder climates and prefer to keep your gloves on!

-NOTE IF THE LINK TO AMAZON GOES TO YOUR LOCAL COUNTRY SITE AND DOES NOT BRING UP THE RIGHT PRODUCT, DO A SEARCH FOR “Food tubes for camping”
+NOTE IF THE LINK TO AMAZON GOES TO YOUR LOCAL COUNTRY SITE AND DOES NOT BRING UP THE RIGHT PRODUCT, DO A SEARCH FOR “Food tubes for camping”.

 CAUTION Dog Collars Color and Leashes